 The next step of the process to bear in mind is that the requirements planning process should explicitly lay out the channels of communication and collaboration between the project's stakeholders and the project team (Haley et al., 2006).

-It is therefore an important element of any requirements process to define, who will communicate requirements (especially in the case of changes) to all stakeholders and participants.
-Furthermore, it needs to be defined, when will they be informed, who should be made aware of the adjustments and how they will they be made aware of the changes.
+Therefore, an important element of any requirements process is to define who will communicate the requirements (especially in the case of changes) to all stakeholders and participants.
+Furthermore, when they will be informed, who should be made aware of the adjustments, and how stakeholders will be made aware of the changes must be defined.

 5.1.9 Choosing the Right IT Tools for Requirements Analysis and Administration

-Project teams of any domain can manage, document, prioritize, and specify requirements for system development and implementation with the aid of various requirements management applications.
-Additionally, these programs link development teams with relevant stakeholders and thereby open channels for discussion regarding the system’s specifications and adjustments.
+Project teams of any domain can manage, document, prioritize, and specify requirements for system development and implementation with the aid of various Requirements Management applications.
+Additionally, these programs link development teams with relevant stakeholders and, thereby, open channels for discussion regarding the system’s specifications and adjustments.

-Tools for requirements management can provide contractors with a thorough, top - down understanding of every aspect that goes into determining the scope of a new product or service.
+Tools for Requirements Management can provide contractors with a thorough, top - down understanding of every aspect of determining the scope of a new product or service.
 Using this program, contractors can ensure that new systems meet their client’s standards, their budgetary restrictions, and the needs of their stakeholders (Alebrahim, 2017).
-Software for managing requirements enables a more systematic approach to developing and implementing systems and they usually integrate well with other tools for managing the project lifecycle.
+Software for managing requirements enables a more systematic approach to developing and implementing systems.
+In addition, they usually integrate well with other tools for managing the project lifecycle.

-According to Alebrahim (2017) the most general sense, requirements management application of current standards should meet the following criteria:
+According to Alebrahim (2017), in the most general sense, the application of Requirements Management current standards should meet the following criteria:

-They need to document requirements and connect them to the respective steps of the project process
+document requirements and connect them to the respective steps of the project process

-They need to support the analysis of the requirements regarding goals and restrictions of a system
+support the analysis of the requirements regarding the goals and restrictions of a system

-They need to accommodate the need for flexibility by supporting a structured change process
+accommodate the need for flexibility by supporting a structured change process

-They need to encourage an ongoing dialogue between development teams, stakeholders, and relevant parties involved and affected by the system and the project
+encourage an ongoing dialogue between development teams, stakeholders, and relevant parties involved and affected by the system and the project

-Keep in mind, that a number of further individual needs for requirement-related IT-tools are necessary for different domains.
+Keep in mind that a number of further individual needs for requirements - related IT tools are necessary for different domains.

 Self-check questions